com-lihaoyi/fastparse/README.md

 - [Documentation](http://lihaoyi.github.io/fastparse)

 This readme contains some developer docs, if you intend on working on the fastparse repo, not just using it as a library.

 Developer Docs
 ==============

 The core of FastParse lives in the `fastparse/` folder.
-It is cross-built ScalaJVM/Scala.js codebase, with almost everything shared between the two platforms in the `fastparse/shared/` and minor differences in `fastparse/js/` and `fastparse/jvm/`.
+It is cross-built ScalaJVM/Scala.js codebase, with almost everything shared between the two platforms in the `fastparse/src/` and minor differences in `fastparse/src-js/` and `fastparse/src-jvm/`.

 The three subprojects `scalaparse/`, `pythonparse/` and `cssparse/` are FastParse parsers for those respective languages.
 These are both usable as standalone libraries, and also serve as extensive test-suites and use-cases for FastParse itself.
 Each of those projects clones & parses large quantities of code from Github as part of *their* own test suites.
-`byteparse` module has also two subprojects `classparse` and BMP parser.
-The first one is parser for .class files for java-bytecode.

-`perftests/` constains performance tests for main projects in the library including `ScalaParse`, `PythonParse`, `CssParse`, `ClassParse` and `ByteParse`. `util/` contains some basic utilities that FastParse uses that aren't specific to parsers: bitsets, escaping, tries, etc.. `readme/` contains the documentation site, which contains several live demos of FastParse parsers compiled to Scala.js.
+`perftests/` constains performance tests for main projects in the library including `ScalaParse`, `PythonParse`, `CssParse`, `readme/` contains the documentation site, which contains several live demos of FastParse parsers compiled to Scala.js.
 These all live in `demo/`.

 Common Commands
 ---------------

-- `sbt ~fastparseJVM/test` runs the main testsuite.
+- `mill -w fastparse.jvm[2.12.7].test` runs the main testsuite.
 If you're hacking on FastParse, this is often where you want to go

-- You can run the other suites for `fastparseJS`, `scalaparseJVM`, etc. if you wish, but I typically don't and leave that to CI unless I'm actively working on the sub-project
+- You can run the other suites via `fastparse.js`, `scalaparse.jvm`, etc. if you wish, but I typically don't and leave that to CI unless I'm actively working on the sub-project

-- You can use `+` to run it under different Scala versions, but again I usually don't bother
+- You can use `mill -w fastparse.jvm[_].test` to run it under different Scala versions, but again I usually don't bother

-- `very test` is the aggregate test-all command, and `very publishSigned` is publish-all.
-Other things (`compile`, etc.) can also be run prefixed with `very`
+- `mill __.test.test` is the aggregate test-all command, but is pretty slow.
+You can use `mill __.jvm[2.12.7].test` to run all tests only under JVM/Scala-2.12, which is much faster and catches most issues

-- `readme/run` builds the documentation site, which can then be found at `readme/target/scalatex/index.html`
+- `mill demo.fullOpt && sbt readme/run` builds the documentation site, which can
+  then be found at `readme/target/scalatex/index.html`

 Contribution Guidelines
 -----------------------